Skip to main content

 A:

-Direct Energy wins on free nights plans, smart home.
-Frontier Utilities wins on price shoppers.
+Direct Energy wins on free nights plans, plan variety.
+Frontier Utilities wins on price.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.